oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 The language defines two payload structures:

-1. **Command**: An instruction from one system known as the OpenC2 "Producer", to one or more systems, the OpenC2 "Consumer(s)", to act on the content of the command.
+1. **Command**: An instruction from one system known as the OpenC2 "Producer", to one or more systems, the OpenC2 "Consumer(s)", to act on the content of the Command.
-2. **Response**: Any information sent back to the OpenC2 Producer as a result of the command.
+2. **Response**: Any information sent back to the OpenC2 Producer as a result of the Command.

 ![no alt title](./images/MessageFlow.png)